 When you update your ebook, new customers will get the new version.
 However, current readers may or may not get updates, depending on the platform—Kindle, Nook, Apple Books, and so on.

 Kindle, for example, does not push out updates automatically.
-But if you have a serious error, you can contact KDP to request they push out updates.
+If you have a serious error, you can contact KDP to request they push out updates.
 On other services, rules vary.
 Some services let the reader redownload the book, which gets them the fresh version; others don’t.
 Some services let the reader know an updated version is available to download if they wish; others don’t.

 While some customers may like to get the latest version, fresh downloads can overwrite any highlighting or notes they’ve made in the current version.
 This may be a factor for you to consider when updating your book.